lagom/online-auction-java/README.md

 ## Running: Kubernetes

-This project uses [Lightbend's Platform Tooling](https://developer.lightbend.com/docs/reactive-platform-tooling/latest/) to simplify deployment to [Kubernetes](https://kubernetes.io/).
+This project uses [Lightbend Orchestration for Kubernetes](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/) to simplify deployment to [Kubernetes](https://kubernetes.io/).

 Refer to [KUBERNETES.md](KUBERNETES.md) for more information on this process.